cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

   order to schedule the operator's `Deployment` object onto them (by default, this is empty, meaning that the deployment can be scheduled on any available node)
+- `--control-plane`: if true, the operator deployment will have a toleration for the 'node-role.kubernetes.io/control-plane' taint

 An example of the `generate` command, which will generate a YAML manifest that will install the operator, is as follows: